nriqu322/ninja-game/README.md

 * You can use the up arrow key to jump over the infinite platforms.
 * Use the left and right arrow keys to move and redirect your jump.
+* The only way to survive is to mantain yourself above the platforms.

 #### Install